VoronDesign/VoronUsers/printer_mods/BlakesMakes/volcano_hotend_mount/README.md

 ### Why I made it

 I needed an abrasives hotend and did not want to use my rapido uhf as the heatbreak could wear out.
-I also did not want to have two different steathburner covers and x cariages.
-The list goes on.
-I decided to build a hotend using a titanium heatbreak, a v6 heatsink with a dragon hole pattern, a chc heater with a PT1000, and a bondtech bi metal 0.6mm cht which I already had on hand.
+I also did not want to have two different steathburner covers and x cariages etc. I decided to build a hotend using a titanium heatbreak, a v6 heatsink with a dragon hole pattern, a chc heater with a PT1000, and a bondtech bi metal 0.6mm cht which I already had on hand.

 ### Compatibility